shakeel-faiz/FF/15-May/07-pan.md

 ## What is a PAN file?

 A PAN file, in the context of Panorama, refers to a database file created by Panorama database software.
-Panorama is a database management system developed by ProVUE Development for macOS.
+Panorama is a database management system developed by ProVUE Development for macOS..

 The PAN file extension is used to represent a Panorama database file, which stores structured data in a tabular format.
 These files can contain tables, records, fields, and data entries.
 Panorama provides tools for managing and manipulating data within these databases.